 \subsection{The $Om(z)$ Diagnostic}

 The behavior of the cosmological models is well defined through the behavior of their cosmological parameters such as the Hubble parameter, the deceleration parameter, and the EoS parameter.
-However, all acceptable DE model have a positive Hubble parameter $H(z)$, and a deceleration parameter $q(z)$ switches sign during evolution from $+ve$ to $-ve$ indicating a phase transition from deceleration to acceleration at a given value of $z$ known from observations.
-Accordingly, these two parameters can not differentiate quintessence-like from phantom-like DE models.
+However, all acceptable cosmological models have a positive Hubble parameter $H(z)$, and a deceleration parameter $q(z)$ switches sign during evolution from positive to negative indicating a phase transition from deceleration to acceleration at a given value of $z$ known from observations.
+Accordingly, these two parameters cannot differentiate quintessence-like from phantom-like models.
 Even the effective EoS parameter for dynamical dark fluid models may not be enough to effectively differentiate models.

 As $H$ is a function of $\dot a$ and $q$ is a function of $\ddot a$, one way to differentiate models is to use higher time derivatives for the scale parameter.
-There are two parameters that are functions of $\dddot{a}$ which are called statefinder parameters \cite{alam}, \cite{sah}, usually denoted as $\left\{r, s\right\}$.
+There are two parameters that are functions of $\dddot{a}$ which are called statefinder parameters \cite{alam, sah}, usually denoted as $\left\{r, s\right\}$.
 These two parameters do, in fact, differentiate models.
-However, these are functions of the $\dddot{a}$, so they need somewhat heavy calculations.
-A more simpler, while also effective, way to do the job is to apply the $Om(z)$ diagnostic test.
+However, these are functions of $\dddot{a}$, so they need somewhat heavy calculations.
+A more simple, while also effective, way to do the job is to apply the $Om(z)$ diagnostic test.
 It relies only on the first order derivative and so demands less effort.

-The $Om(z)$ diagnostic test was introduced by Sahni et. al. $(2008)$ \cite{sah} to distinguish the behavior of DE in dynamical models away from the EoS.
+The $Om(z)$ diagnostic test was introduced by Sahni et al. $(2008)$ \cite{sah} to distinguish the behavior of DE in dynamical models away from the EoS.
 His relation stems from the redshift dependence of the function $H^2$ and is given by